plakesr/m-wiki/README.md

 ## Deployment commands
 ```
-# Initlize terraform using
+# Initialise terraform using
   terraform init

 # Config plan to check the resources
   terraform plan

-# Applt configuration in your env
+# Apply configuration in your env
   terraform apply -y

 ```
+** After executing above commands, you must wait for the Ansible jobs to execute.
+IT will take 10-15 mins to complete the execution.
+MediaWiki will run on PUBLIC-IP of your WEB instance.